traPtitech/traQ/docs/deployment.md

 ## Building traQ_S-UI (optional)

-Once you have configured the traQ itself, build the [traQ_S-UI](https://github.com/traPtitech/traQ_S-UI) according to your needs.
+Once you have configured traQ, build [traQ_S-UI](https://github.com/traPtitech/traQ_S-UI) according to your needs.

-If you have configured at least one of FCM and Skyway, you will need to build the UI image yourself:
+If you have configured at least one of FCM and Skyway, you will need to build traQ_S-UI image:

 1. Clone [traQ_S-UI](https://github.com/traPtitech/traQ_S-UI).
 2. Edit [src/config.ts](https://github.com/traPtitech/traQ_S-UI/blob/master/src/config.ts).